dhis2/push-analytics/README.md

 -   `LOG_LEVEL=off` (or omitting the `LOG_LEVEL` variable completely) disables log output completely
 -   `LOG_LEVEL=on` enables all log statements, but functions and objects will not be printed to the console
+-   `LOG_LEVEL=scraper` enables the logger in the `AppScraper`.
+This logger will create a markdown file per worker which captures the entire app-scraping process and adds screenshots so it becomes possible to visually inspect the scraping process
--   `LOG_LEVEL=verbose` enables all log statements, and functions and objects will also be printed to the console
+-   `LOG_LEVEL=verbose` enables all log statements, and functions and objects will also be printed to the console.
+This log level also enables the logger in the `AppScraper`

 ## Architecture